shajanjp/shajanjp.github.io/_posts/blogs/2024-10-05-how-i-track-and-predict-electricity-consumption-at-home.md

 - If consumption falls between 500 and 600 units, the rate is ₹6.40 per unit.
 - Between 600 and 700 units, it increases to ₹7.25 for the lower slab and ₹7.60 for the higher one.

 That month, I had consumed nearly 600 units, which explained the steep bill.
-To ensure this didn’t happen again, I decided to track my energy usage on a daily basis.
+To ensure this didn’t happen again, I decided to track my power usage on a daily basis.

 ## Meter reading tracking